 Top to bottom this may still be the greatest WrestleMania of all time.

 Matches included Kurt Angle Vs Chris Benoit, Chris Jericho Vs William Regal, and the infamous TLC match between The Hardy Boyz, Dudley Boyz, and Edge and Christian.
 With such variety, it’s hard to truly highlight the very best moments – though we’re sure everyone reading this has their own highlights!

 WrestleMania X-Seven is a PPV worth checking out for not only the stacked card but also for the rabid intensity of the sold-out Texas crowd.

-> We’ll be back next week for numbers 96 – 91.
-For now though be sure to leave your thoughts in the comments section below, and if you feel the need, why not hit us in the head with a flaming baseball bat covered in barbed wire?
-Actually, on second thoughts …
+We’ll be back next week for numbers 96 – 91.
+For now, though be sure to leave your thoughts in the comments section below, and if you feel the need, why not hit us in the head with a flaming baseball bat covered in barbed wire?
+Actually, on second thought…